avasaris/DataStructures/Assignments/assn4/README.md

 For each sorting algorithm answer the following questions.
 Justify your answers with Graphs (see below) and references to specific test cases.
-1. What is the worst-case running time of the sorting algorithm?
+1.What is the worst-case running time of the sorting algorithm?
 Explain.
-2. What is the average-case running time of the sorting algorithm?
+2.What is the average-case running time of the sorting algorithm?
 Explain.
-3. What is the best-case running time of the sorting algorithm?
+3.What is the best-case running time of the sorting algorithm?
 Explain.
-4. Is the sorting algorithm stable?
+4.Is the sorting algorithm stable?
 If not, why?

 * Graphs - You should produce plots of input-size v. comparisons, input-size v. data movements, input-size v. number of recursive calls for each algorithm and pivot combination.
 Include your plots